AFM-SPM/TopoStats/docs/usage.md

   which will be   created if it doesn't exist.
 If you wish for the output to be somewhere else specify it here.
 If you want `Processed` directories to sit within the directories that images are found then simply set the `output_dir` to the same value as `base_dir`.
-* `cores` (default: `4`) the number of parallel processes to run processing of all found images.
+* `cores` (default: `2`) the number of parallel processes to run processing of all found images.
 Set this to a maximum of one less than the number of cores on your computers CPU.
-If unsure leave as is.
+If unsure leave as is, but chances are you can increase this to at least `4` quite safely.
 * `file_ext` (default: `.spm`) the file extension of scans to search for within the current directory.
 The default is `.spm` but other file format support is in the pipeline.
 * `plotting` : `image_set` (default `core`) specifies which steps of the processing to plot images of.
 The value `all`